M720111120126/OleanderJS/README-English.md

 ### 2. Layout Components

-Layout components are used to control the layout of multiple sub-components.
+Layout components are used to control the layout of multiple subcomponents.
 You can use the `Row` or `Column` class to organize components.

 #### 2.1 `Row` Class

-Row layout, sub-components are arranged horizontally.
+Row layout, subcomponents are arranged horizontally.

 #### 2.2 `Column` Class

-Column layout, sub-components are arranged vertically.
+Column layout, subcomponents are arranged vertically.

 ### 3. Interactive Components